How to broach this sensitive topic, access FREE continence pants (if eligible in your Local Authority) and prepare the bathroom for all eventualities…

 Before I discovered our local authority’s (LA) continence service (see next para), I bought pants from Boots online.
 Sometimes brands benefit from a ‘buy 6 packs for the price of 5’ type offer and they’re delivered free if you spend over £45.

-Nowadays we save £85 a month by accessing the local (and free) continence service.
+We saved £85 a month by accessing the local (and free) continence service.
 An enquiry at our GP surgery led to an assessment by the local adult community healthcare team.
-So now I ring the LA service provider (NRS in our case) every three months to arrange a pants delivery.
-About a week later, three months’ supply of pants is delivered free of charge.
+I rang the LA service provider (NRS in our case) every three months to arrange a pants delivery.
+About a week later, three months’ supply of pants was delivered free of charge.
 That’s a lot of pants (270 to be exact), so you need some storage space.

 People living with dementia qualify for the continence service, but other health conditions may qualify too.
-In some LAs you can choose the continence brand you prefer (we’re very grateful to Bucks :-).
+In some LAs you can choose the continence brand you prefer (we’re very grateful to Bucks for this :-).
 In other LAs, they’re the NHS ‘standard issue’.
-I’ve not seen them but have heard they’re not so comfortable.
-A shame and another example of the current ‘postcode lottery of care’.
+I’ve not seen them but heard they’re not so comfortable, though they may have changed since.
+Another awful example of the current ‘postcode lottery of care’.

-The continence service was not offered to us at any stage, we had to ask for it, so do raise it with your elder’s GP.
-For other support available from your GP, click here.
+The continence service was not offered to us at any stage, we had to ask for it.
+Do raise it with your elder’s GP who can help you access other free health care available from the NHS.

 Good luck and always wash (everyone’s) hands.

-PS If anyone knows of more sustainable versions of what I’ve described above, please do let me know and I’ll post about them.
-All tips welcome.
+PS If anyone knows of more sustainable versions of what I’ve described above, let me know and I’ll update.
+All other tips welcome.